 Historic Center of Queretaro

 Walking through the historic center and visiting the Historical Monuments Zone that has been declared a World Heritage Site by UNESCO, is something you can’t miss.
 Civil and religious buildings stand out for their mix of styles, baroque, neoclassical, and preserved in very good condition.

 Some of the Monuments that you can visit are the Cathedral, Temples, Ex Convents, Casonas, many of them built since the 1700s.

-The most representative landmark of Queretaro is the Aqueduct, built 1726-1735 to bring water to the city.
+The most representative landmark of the site is the Aqueduct, built 1726-1735 to bring water to the city.
 It has a length of 1280 m. and has 74 arches, and it was built by a Marquis spending a huge fortune.

 Trolley Car Tour

 If you want to learn more about this fabulous city in a simple way, you can do it on a trolley car tour.
-You can see the best of the colonial Queretaro and the best representative buildings, such as the Aqueduct.
-That’s a fun way of exploring Queretaro City.
+You can see the best of the colonial city and the best representative buildings, such as the Aqueduct.
+That’s a fun way of exploring this wonderful place.

 However, you can decide to take one hour or two hours tour.

 Museums in Queretaro